-Updated reports on the status as at 28 February 2018
+Updated reports on the status as on 28 February 2019

-2 IACS has prepared updated reports on status of the work to address the "common" observations.
+3 IACS has prepared updated reports on the status of the work to address the "common" observations of both the initial verification and the first maintenance of verification audit.
 These updated reports are provided in the annex to this document.
 The latest updated status is indicated using normal font with underline.